Grape Variety : Pinot Noir

 Site : This 2 hectare vineyard is located on the upper part of the hill, facing east.
 This vineyard was owned in the XIIIth century by a Canon of Beaune, Jean Bressand, hence the name "Bressandes".

 Tasting : Dark ruby colour.
-Intense aromas of black berries mixed with plum and spices on a hint of vanilla.
+Fragrances of violet mixed with intense aromas of black berries mixed with plum and earth on a hint of vanilla.
 Well-balanced and complex.
-Deep, with a fest and silky texture.
-Well integrated oak note and finely grained tannins.
-Long and elegant aftertaste.
+Deep, mouth coating with a silky texture.
+Well-integrated oak note and moderately firm tannins.
+Long aftertaste.

 Food pairing : White meat, roast, lamb and all cheeses especially the local cheeses (Epoisses, Citeaux) as well as some goat cheeses.